Supported Formats

 Example

-JSON (JavaScript Object Notation), or JSON Simplified, is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
+JSON (JavaScript Object Notation) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).

 A JSON file may contain the following data structures: